 8 Ways to Improve Production Efficiency at Your Manufacturing Plant

-No matter how large or small your manufacturing plant is, efficiency and productivity relative to your capital investment is the key to maintaining your competitive edge.
+No matter how large or small your manufacturing plant is, efficiency and productivity relative to your capital investment are the keys to maintaining your competitive edge.
 However, before adopting any method for boosting production efficiency, first it’s important to measure your plant’s current level of productivity.
-When this step is complete, you can take actions to improve and measure their effects.
+When this step is complete, you can take action to improve and measure their effects.

 As for which actions you can take, below are eight proven methods that will help you:

 - improve operational and production efficiency with better processes

 - increase production in a factory environment with new technology and standards

 - improve manufacturing productivity from a personnel and equipment standpoint